Help support independent journalism for rural America

-This is the third in a series of stories and interviews in which we ask rural organizers, elected office holders and political strategists what lessons are to be learned from the 2024 General Election.
+This is the third article in a series of stories and interviews in which we ask rural organizers, elected office holders and political strategists what lessons are to be learned from the 2024 General Election.

 I grew up in a small rural white community on a tobacco farm in Eastern Kentucky.
 My dad was a strip miner, my mom was a grocery store clerk and a factory worker.
 I am a proud Appalachian.
 Being working class has given me a sense of belonging, courage and joy, but it has also meant a life of economic struggles for me and my family to keep a roof over our heads, food on the table, to afford medications, doctor’s visits and to even bury our loved ones.